mmcdermott/MEDS_Tabular_AutoML/docs/source/profiling.md

 ## MEDS-Tab Tabularization Technique

 Tabularization of time-series data, as depecited above, is commonly used in several past works.
 The only two libraries to our knowledge that provide a full tabularization pipeline are `tsfresh` and `catabra`. `catabra` also offers a slower but more memory efficient version of their method which we denote `catabra-mem`.
 Other libraries either provide only rolling window functionalities (`featuretools`) or just pivoting operations (`Temporai`/`Clairvoyance`, `sktime`, `AutoTS`).
 We provide a significantly faster and more memory efficient method.
-We find that on the MIMICIV and EICU medical datasets we significantly outperform past methods. `catabra` and `tsfresh` could not even run within a budget of 10 minutes on as low as 10 patient's data for EICU, while our method can scale to process hundreds of patients with low memory usage.
+We find that on the MIMIC-IV and eICU medical datasets we significantly outperform past methods. `catabra` and `tsfresh` could not even run within a budget of 10 minutes on as low as 10 patient's data for eICU, while our method can scale to process hundreds of patients with low memory usage.
 We present the results below.

 ## 2. Comparative Performance Analysis